TKC – POST COVID-19 RE-OPENING PLAN

 Worship service/Meetings attendance

-- If the calculated reduced seating capacity (30%) is less than the anticipated number of attendees, the pastorate will consider creating a new schedule to hold more services
+- In order to ensure that physical distancing is observed during our services, the pastorate will consider creating a new schedule to hold more services

 - We shall continue to monitor evolving directives from the government, and communicate the allowable caps on attendance to the church members accordingly.